 - Power delivery: If you don’t like dealing with cords, you will be delighted to know that this blower is equipped with a brushless, battery-operated motor.

-- Battery: With its 5 Ah 20 V Li-ion battery (1 DCB205 battery combo included), the Dewalt DCBL722P1 has a standard, full-charge run time of up to 20 minutes.
+- Battery: It has 5 Ah 20 V Li-ion battery (1 DCB205 battery combo included) that should work reliably for up to 20 minutes if completely charged.

 - Handling: It’s handheld, so naturally it’s easier to handle and carry than larger leaf blowers, such as backpack models or walk-behinds.
-Compared to its counterparts, the Dewalt DCBL722P1 is relatively light at 6.8 lbs, battery included.
+The Dewalt DCBL722P1 stands out among other cordless handheld blowers as lightweight, weighing just 6.8 lbs, battery included.

 Product Videos